wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Version added, changed, deprecations

-Sphinx offers release-metadata directives to generate this information consistently.
-Use as appropriate.
+Sphinx offers release-metadata directives to present information about new or updated features in a consistent manner.

     ```{versionadded} 2.15
     ```